itdxer/neupy/site/2015/09/21/password_recovery.rst

 2. There already exists small probability to recover the password from the empty string.

 3. Similar binary code representation for the different symbols is a big problem.
 Some times you can have a situation when 2 symbols that are in binary code are differente betweene each other just for a one bit.
 The first idea use a One Hot Encoder.
 But the problem with it is even more.
 For example we used one of the 94 symbols for the password.
 If we encode each symbol we will get vector with 93 zeros and just 1 active value.
-The problem that after recovery procedure we must always get a 1 active value, but this situation is very unlikely for the network.
+The problem that after recovery procedure we should always get a 1 active value, but this situation is very unlikely for the network.

 Summary
 -------